Module attrbox.config

 If True, recursively load any files located at the imports key.
 Defaults to True.

-loaders : Mapping[str, LoaderFunc], optional
+loaders : dict[str, LoaderFunc], optional

 mapping of file suffixes to to loader functions.
 If None, uses the global LOADERS.
 Defaults to None.

-done : List[Path], optional
+done : list[Path], optional

 If provided, a list of paths to ignore when doing recursive loading.
 Defaults to None.